Middle East Command Camouflage Directorate: Deception for El Alamein

-Winston Churchill, announcing victory at El Alamein in the House of Commons in London on On 11 November 1942, praised the success of Operation Bertram, and implicitly the work of the Camouflage Directorate, as follows:
+Winston Churchill, announcing victory at El Alamein in the House of Commons in London on 11 November 1942, praised the success of Operation Bertram, and implicitly the work of the Camouflage Directorate, as follows:

 Techniques and inventions

 A wide range of camouflage and deception techniques and devices were invented or developed by the unit.

 Key people

 The camouflage directorate consisted mostly of officers recruited from people who were artists in civilian life, many of whom were already well known.
 Hugh Cott was an exception, being an expert in animal camouflage with his then recently published textbook, Adaptive Coloration in Animals (1940), a book that had the distinction of being popularly carried for practical advice by army officers.

 The end of physical deception

 Camouflage's Operation Bertram may have been the last army-scale physical deception, argues the writer and film director Rick Stroud, since all subsequent major deceptions, including those of Operation Bodyguard to protect the Operation Overlord "D-Day" landings in Normandy, have consisted mainly of electronic measures, though with physical touches, like the work done by architect and camoufleur Basil Spence to create a dummy oil storage facility for ships at Dover.
 Since then, the advent of reconnaissance satellites and continuous electronic monitoring have made army-scale deception ever more difficult.